How to Grow Beefsteak Tomato: Care Guide.

 - Needs 6–8 hours of direct sunlight daily.

-- Good exposure reduces diseases like fungus and bacteria.
+- Good exposure reduces diseases like fungi and bacteria.

 - Too little sun = weak plants and low yields.